LISA Pathfinder factsheet

 Preparing the technology to test gravitational-wave detection in space

-Description LISA Pathfinder will test the technologies needed for ESA's future mission LISA, which aims at improving our knowledge of the universe by detecting gravitational waves, a phenomenon predicted by Einstein’s General Relativity in 1916.
+Description LISA Pathfinder will test the technologies needed for future space mission aiming at improving our knowledge of the universe by detecting gravitational waves, a phenomenon predicted by Einstein’s theory of general relativity in 1915.
 In doing this, LISA Pathfinder will make key measurements of the fabric of spacetime, which will be a crucial component for future fundamental missions as well.

-The mission will fly a European payload, called LISA Technology Package (LTP), developed by the European scientific community using national funds from seven Member States (Italy, France, Germany, Spain, United Kingdom, The Netherlands and Switzerland) and from ESA.
+The mission will fly a European payload, the LISA Technology Package (LTP), developed by the European scientific community using national funding from seven Member States (Italy, France, Germany, Spain, United Kingdom, the Netherlands and Switzerland) and from ESA.
 An American instrument will be hosted on board, the Disturbance Reduction System (DRS), developed for NASA by the Jet Propulsion Laboratory in Pasadena, California.

-Launch The launch is scheduled to take place in 2015.
+Launch The launch is scheduled to take place in late 2015.

-Status Astrium UK has been selected as the Prime Contractor, and Astrium Germany leads the consortium for the European payload.
-After the successful completion of the Mission Preliminary Design Review in February 2006, the mission has then entered the development phase.
+Status Airbus Defence & Space Stevenage was prime contractor, and Airbus Defence & Space Friedrichshafen led the consortium for the European payload.
+After completion of the Mission Preliminary Design Review in February 2006, the mission entered the development phase.

-LISA Pathfinder will orbit the L1 point, located at 1.5 million kilometres away from the Earth in the direction of the Sun.
-The operational phase will last six months but it could be extended up to one year.
+LISA Pathfinder will orbit the L1 point, located some 1.5 million kilometres from Earth in the direction of the Sun.
+The operational phase will last six months but could be extended up to one year.

-Notes LISA Pathfinder will use extremely sophisticated technologies in the field of gravitational sensors, electric propulsion, and laser ranging.
-The purpose of the mission is to validate the technologies required to detect extremely small movements, a science known as 'precision metrology'.
+Notes LISA Pathfinder will use extremely sophisticated technologies in gravitational sensors, electric propulsion, and laser ranging.
+The purpose of the mission is to validate the technologies required to detect extremely small movements, a science known as ‘precision metrology’.